Tomatokeftes/thyra/docs/sdata_msi_documentation.md

 # SpatialData MSI Documentation

-This document explains how to access Mass Spectrometry Imaging (MSI) data stored in SpatialData objects created by the MSIConverter package, including Total Ion Current (TIC) images, average mass spectra, and other metadata components.
+This document explains how to access Mass Spectrometry Imaging (MSI) data stored in SpatialData objects created by the Thyra package, including Total Ion Current (TIC) images, average mass spectra, and other metadata components.

 ## Table of Contents